Nik-Novak/Mind-Knight/README.md

 * v0.0.3
   * Fixed reference to node binaries for those that do not have Node installed.
   * Reverted localhost:8080 from being a host option.
 Now only works on local IP that is printed in console.
+* v0.0.5
+  * Fixed bug with previous node hack/secure results carrying over to the next game
+  * Added version control to remind you when there is a new update for MindKnight files

 Have fun!